develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-cheating-dice.markdown

 Your mouse in his maze will absolutely love this.

+### Better Implementation With Easing Functions

+All mathematicians will probably laugh at my clumsy implementation of biased random.
+A smoother solution than nesting random function calls would be just taking one random between 0 and 1 and pass it to an (easing function)[https://en.wikipedia.org/wiki/Inbetweening].

-I'll be soon back to this and maybe even more exciting topics.
+I'll be back to this and even more exciting topics.
 Cheers!